Although Edinburgh’s whisky distilleries are few in number, they are an important part of the Lowland Scotch Whisky Region.

 - Visiting: for a full range of visitor information go to the official Bonnington Distillery website.

-The Port of Leith Distillery is currently under construction in Leith, Edinburgh and is located next to the Royal Yacht Britannia, one of Edinburgh’s most popular visitor attractions.
+This unique building, all nine stories of it, sits next to the Royal Yacht Britannia, one of Edinburgh’s most popular visitor attractions.

 North British Distillery